+Electricity

-Electricity Repair category 2 Notes Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary.
+Repair category 2

+Notes The electrical installation is of mixed age and some fittings may have been affected by water ingress, and the system should be checked as a precaution by a registered electrician and upgraded if necessary.
 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.

 Gas

-Repair category 1
+Repair category 2

 Notes In the interests of safety and in light of recent regulations it would be prudent to have all appliances checked by a registered contractor.
+The current owner has been informed that a new oil tank is required.

-Water, plumbing and bathroom fittings
+Water, plumbing an d bathroom fittings

-Repair category 1
+Repair category 2

-Notes Some sanitary fittings are of an older style and are showing some signs of wear and tear.
+Notes User wear was noted however sanitary fittings appear serviceable.
 Surround seals, tiling and finishes should be checked and maintained watertight.
 We were unable to view concealed areas below sanitary fittings and cannot confirm they are free from damp or other defects.
-Protection against water spillage will be required prior to use of one of the showers.
+Some older style components were noted within the plumbing system and some are showing signs of deterioration.
+A reputable contractor should check the entire system and upgrade as necessary.